What is diabetes mellitus?

 - Weight Loss: The ideal way to determine weight loss is with a good quality scale at your home.
 Using the same scale every time is the most accurate way to do this.
 A baby scale is best, but you can also weigh yourself and yourself plus your cat and take the difference using a regular bathroom scale.
 It is recommended that you obtain your cat’s weight at least twice each month and record them in a log for easy reference.
 If you prefer, you can bring your cat to the hospital for us to weigh him/her.

 - Food Consumption: Ideally, you should measure your cat’s food each time it is added to the bowl, noting the amount of uneaten food from the previous filling.
 This is feasible in some situations, but the presence of several cats in the household can make this difficult.
 It is important to feed a diet low in carbohydrates and in fact, there are now prescription diets made specifically for diabetic cats.
 Feeding a canned version of this diet is ideal; we recommend Hill’s Prescription Diet m/d.
 Feeding this type of diet increases the possibility of remission (no longer needing insulin) and also reduces the insulin requirement in cats that do need to stay on it.
+Primarily switching to a canned diet which is low in carbohydrates can be beneficial as well.

 - Water Consumption: Measuring the amount of water added to your cat’s bowl is another desirable exercise, though monitoring this in a multi-cat household can be difficult.
 Of all the methods listed, monitoring weight is the most accurate in multi-cat households.

 Regardless of the method used, be sure to schedule an exam if any of the signs of diabetes return.
+Signs of very poor regulation would include the original signs, but also possible lethargy, vomiting, or decreased appetite.

 Blood Testing as a Means of Monitoring